qqwin/rsschool-cv/cv.md

 ## Summary
-I want to change my profession and work in an IT-company/
+I want to change my profession and work in an IT-company

 ## Skills
 * HTML